 The U.S. Drug Enforcement Administration (DEA) is responsible for formulating federal standards for the handling of controlled substances.
-In 2011, the DEA began requiring every state to implement electronic databases that track prescrib-
+In 2011, the DEA began requiring every state to implement electronic databases that track prescribing habits, referred to as PDMPs.
+Specific policies regarding controlled substances are administered at the state level [37].